mrsingleton/jour71105/lessons/data/spreadsheets/02-transpose.md

 ## Syntax
 `=TRANSPOSE(A1:J1)` where `A1` represents the first or leftmost cell and `J1` represents the last or rightmost cell.

+## Sample data
+For the next few exercises we will use the following dataset.

 ## Example
 Transposing puts the data from a horizontal row into a vertical column, following this logic.